COVID19-TUAT/Japan-DataSet/README.md

     - data
   - population
 - parent
-- child
+- children

 Description for each item　is shown below.
-- positiveIncrease_release: today's the number of new positive cases (**reported date base**)
+- positiveRelease: today's the number of new positive cases (**reported date base**)
-- positiveIncrease_onset: today's the number of new positive cases (**onset date base**)
+- positiveOnset: today's the number of new positive cases (**onset date base**)
-- deathIncrease: today's the number of new death cases
+- death: today's the number of new death cases
 - hospitalizedCurrently: currently hospitalization
 - inspection: today's the number of inspections
 - consultations: today's the number of consultaions to Coronavirus Consultation Center
 - population: population in the area
               (if we can't get population, the value is null)
 - parent: list of parent directory
-- child: list of subdirectory
+- children: list of subdirectory